Stoke-on-Trent power station: Closure

-Hanley power station and Central Power House were decommissioned after 1964.
-The power station was demolished and the site was redeveloped as housing.
+Hanley power station and the Central Power House were decommissioned after 1964.
+(Note: The station appears in the CEGB Annual Report and Accounts 1963, but is not in the CEGB Statistical Yearbook 1972.)
+The power station was demolished in 1975 and the site was redeveloped as housing.

-Longton was used as a 6.6kV substation following the removal of the generating equipment and the demolition of the chimney stack and outbuildings until the construction of the A50 called for its demolition in the 1990’s.
+Longton was used as a 6.6kV substation following the removal of the generating equipment and the demolition of the chimney stack and outbuildings until the construction of the A50 called for its demolition in the 1990s.

 Stoke-on-Trent was later used as 132/33/11kV substation following some minor demolition of older outbuildings until a new substation was commissioned nearby alongside the A500 in 1998.
 The old site was decommissioned and has since lay empty.

 Burslem was later demolished and the site repurposed as a 132/33/11kV substation which is still in use today.